You have no items in your cart.

 The Financial Value of an A grade

-During your secondary school years, you often don’t realise that your decisions and actions can have a long-term impact on your future.
-Young people are often ignorant of the fact that they are paving the way for success or failure.
-It is during these years that we start laying the foundations of our lives.
+During your secondary school years, you often don’t realise that your decisions and actions can impact your future long-term.
+Understanding how an A grade translates financially into long-term success is essential for young people.
+During these years, we start laying the foundations of our lives.
 The skills you learn in school will stay with you forever.
-You learn to set goals and apply yourself so that you can achieve those goals.
-You learn to balance work and play and you learn to prioritize, ensuring that you focus on what needs to be done instead of what you would like to do.
+You know to set goals and apply yourself so that you can achieve those goals.
+School teaches you how to balance life between work and play.
+You also learn to prioritise, focusing on what needs to be done instead of what you would like to do.

-More often than not, young people underestimate the value of good grades and the impact it can have on one’s future.
-Good grades can open many doors, especially when it comes to applying for a tertiary education programme.
+Often, young people underestimate the value of good grades and their impact on their future.
+Good grades can open many doors, especially when applying for a tertiary education programme.
 With good grades, you can translate a solid education into a rewarding & well-paying career.
-Many students are not able to access the tertiary education programme of their choice, due to not achieving the required marks in secondary school.
-That is why it is important for students to understand this and work hard during school to get good grades.
-The future is yours, and it can be a bright one with good grades.
+Many students cannot access the tertiary education programme of their choice due to not achieving the required marks in secondary school.
+Students need to understand this and work hard during school to get good grades.
+The future is yours, and it can be bright with good grades.

-In addition to opening the doors to a stellar tertiary education, obtaining above average grades in secondary school can also improve your employability.
-Employers look at secondary school results to determine whether or not a candidate has the ability to perform well academically and if the candidate will be able to learn and thrive in a specific setting.
+In addition to opening the doors to a stellar tertiary education, obtaining above-average grades in secondary school can also improve your employability.
+Employers look at secondary school results to determine whether a candidate can perform well academically.
+They use this information to determine whether candidates can learn and thrive in a specific setting.

 If you are unsure about which career path you would like to embark on, good academic results will allow you to secure an entry-level job which pays relatively well while you decide on the career that will be best suited for you.
-This way you will also be able to discover your strengths and weaknesses and also your likes and dislikes.
+This way, you will discover your strengths, weaknesses, and likes and dislikes.

-Universities, such as the Liverpool John Moore University, offers full merit-based scholarships, wherein exceptional students are rewarded for their outstanding achievements in academics.
-Most of these scholarships offer to settle the tuition fees for an entire undergraduate study programme, leaving the recipient of the scholarship free from any obligation to repay the programme fees.
-There is a wide range of scholarships available including scholarships for Masters and Doctoral studies.
+Universities like Liverpool John Moore University offer full merit-based scholarships, rewarding exceptional students for their outstanding academic achievements.
+Most of these scholarships offer to settle the tuition fees for an entire undergraduate study programme, freeing the scholarship recipient from any obligation to repay the programme fees.
+A wide range of scholarships is available, including Masters and Doctoral studies.

-Young people that excel academically can also consider applying for a scholarship abroad which will, in turn, open up a whole new world of possibilities to consider.
-Studying abroad will also give you the opportunity to immerse yourself in another country and its culture.
+Young people who excel academically can also consider applying for a scholarship abroad, opening up a new world of possibilities.
+Studying abroad will allow you to immerse yourself in another country and its culture.

-Education is a personal and financial investment and possibly one of the best investments you will make as it makes a huge difference in your life and can secure your future.
+Education is a personal and financial investment and one of the best investments you will make.
+It influences your life significantly and can determine which path you take in the future.
 It can even empower you to make a change in the world as we know it.

-Having a good education, with exceptional results can provide a stable career with high earning potential.
-A recent article in the Telegraph stated that a person without a degree can earn up to £12,000 less per annum than a graduate entering the job market.
-Furthermore, the report states that this amounts to over £500,000 difference in earning potential difference over an average working life.
-After a survey carried out by Adzuna, a jobs website, where they’ve analysed a million vacancies, they’ve concluded that there is a widening pay gap between non-graduates and graduates.
+Having a good education with exceptional results can provide a stable career with high earning potential.
+A recent article in the Telegraph stated that a person without a degree could earn up to £12,000 less per annum than a graduate entering the job market.
+Furthermore, the report says this amounts to over £500,000 difference in earning potential over an average working life.
+A survey by the jobs website Adzuna analysed a million vacancies, concluding a widening pay gap between non-graduates and graduates.
 This demonstrates the difference in earning potential that having a solid education can make when pursuing the career of your choice.

-There is a proven correlation between not doing well in school, and not doing well in university or your job.
-An article by James Rosenbaum on the American Federation of Teachers website states that students who do not perform well in school will probably not graduate from college, many not progressing further than remedial courses.
-High numbers of college enrolment rates and low graduation rates are known facts in most open admissions and less selective colleges (both two- and four-year).
-The tight connection between high school preparation (in terms of both the rigor of courses taken and grades received) and college completion are well known to statisticians, researchers, and policymakers who follow such matters.
+A proven correlation exists between not doing well in school and not doing well in university or your job.
+An article by James Rosenbaum on the American Federation of Teachers website states that students who do not perform well in school will probably not graduate from college, and many not progressing further than remedial courses.
+There is a close connection between high school preparation (regarding the rigour of courses and grades received) and college completion.
+This information is well-known to statisticians, researchers, and policymakers who follow such matters.
+High college enrolment rates and low graduation rates are known facts in most open admissions and less selective colleges (both two- and four-year).

-If you are struggling to achieve good results in school, our flagship programme, The GT Scholars Academic Programme, has been proven to help students to improve by two grades within a year of joining the programme.
+If you are struggling to achieve good results in school, our flagship programme, The GT Scholars Academic Programme, has helped many students.
 This unique after-school programme combines tutoring in either Maths or English, Enrichment and Skill building classes.
-If you are interested in one of our programmes you can register your interest here, and one of our team members will get in touch with you to discuss thing in more detail.
+After joining the programme, students improved by two grades within a year.
+If you are interested in one of our programmes, you can register your interest here, and one of our team members will contact you to discuss things in more detail.